 Except for career reinvention, I have little in common with Madonna or Lady Gaga but their lesson remains a valuable one—marked foresight, imagination and a desire for action!

 Nancy L. Maffucci spent most of her career in public relations and marketing working for some of the world’s best known brands and big agencies.
 After completing her MBA in Mercy College’s one-year MBA program, she became a Lecturer teaching graduate level courses in marketing and communications.
-Today, she manages internal communications for the Data & Statistics team at the Federal Reserve Bank of New York.
+Today, she is part of the communications team at the Federal Reserve Bank of New York.